The Best Army Retirement Calculators: Overview

 As either a member of the Reserve or National Guard, before you can even begin to input your information into an army Reserve retirement pay calculator or an army National Guard retirement calculator, it’s necessary to understand how your retirement pay is calculated.

-Instead of calculating your retirement based on your years of service, as you would as an active duty soldier, your retirement is actually based on retirement points.
+Instead of calculating your retirement based on your years of service, as you would as an active-duty soldier, your retirement is actually based on retirement points.

-What are retirement points?
+What are the retirement points?
 Points are accumulated based on different tasks performed and how many years one participates in the Guard or Reserve.
 For example, you receive 15 points for each year in the Guard or Reserve, one point for attending funeral service, and one point for three hours of military correspondence courses.
 In a “normal year,” most people in the Guard or Reserve will accumulate approximately 78 retirement points.

 Always make sure that you are tracking and reviewing your points.
 You will need to understand your points and have an estimate of how many points you’ll accumulate in order to best estimate your retirement earnings as a member of the Guard or Reserve.
 For more details on how to calculate your points, head here.